PeterKwok1/FCC-Project-Arithmetic-Formatter/README.md

    40     -3800     19998      474
 ```

+## Purpose
-For the purpose of reviewing python to follow coursework.
+To review python to follow CSE 312.